 Site improvements are required to ensure that minimum standards for public facilities are maintained to protect public health, safety, and welfare.
 Site improvements can include improvements on-site, frontage improvements, or off-site improvements.
 The City's Zoning Code Section 3-8 includes on-street improvements or payment in lieu of dedication or both for projects.

-On-site improvements include improving streets (such as curb, gutters, driveways, sidewalks), providing access routes, dedicating a right-of-way for storm drainage, or paying for past improvements undertaken by the City; and off-site improvements are required of discretionary projects as mitigation measures for impacts on the transportation, infrastructure, and utility networks.
-The cost of providing facilities, such as streets, sidewalks, storm water facilities, sanitary sewers, water lines, and other utilities that serve the site being developed is the responsibility of the development.
+As an urbanized community, most on- and off-site improvements are already in place.
+Typical Qon-site improvements may include improving streets (such as, curb, gutters, driveways, sidewalks), providing access routes, dedicating a right-of-way for storm drainage, or paying for past improvements undertaken by the City; and off-site improvements are required of discretionary projects as mitigation measures for impacts on the transportation, infrastructure, and utility networks.
+The cost of providing facilities, such as streets, sidewalks, stormwater facilities, sanitary sewers, water lines, and other utilities that serve the site being developed is the responsibility of the development.
 Developers or owners are required to contribute their fair, equitable share to the street improvements in such areas when their property develops or when they seek a permit of the kind.